tsai-SA/MetWAS_NESDA/README.md

 Shared files required:
 1) UKB_AD_met_weights.rds: Metabolites and their LASSO weights trained using UKB cohort
-2) Met_list.rds: List of metabolite with non-zero coefficient (LASSO) used in calculating the metabolic scores
+2) probe_list.rds: List of metabolite with non-zero coefficient (LASSO) used in calculating the metabolic scores

 ## Overall summary:
 1) Run preprocessing_metabolites.R to standardise the metabolites